Phosphatidylcholine and Related Lipids

 The source of the sn-1,2-diacylglycerol precursor, which is likewise an intermediate in the formation of phosphatidylethanolamine, phosphatidylserine and triacylglycerols, is phosphatidic acid.
 In this instance, the main enzyme is phosphatidic acid phosphatase (sometimes termed ‘lipin’ or ‘phosphatidate phosphatase’ or ‘lipid phosphate phosphatase’ or ‘phosphatidate phosphohydrolase’).

 Figure 2.
-Biosynthesis of the diacylglycerol precursor |
+Biosynthesis of the diacylglycerol precursor. |

 Yeasts contain two such enzymes, one of which is Mg2+-dependent (PAP1) and the other Mg2+-independent (PAP2).
 In mammals, there are three cytoplasmic phosphatidic acid phosphatases, termed lipins-1 to 3 (see our web page on triacylglycerol biosynthesis for further discussion).
 Lipin-1 is found mainly in adipose tissue, while lipin-2 is present mainly in liver, and they are unique among biosynthetic enzymes for glycerolipids in that they can transit between cellular membranes rather than remain tethered to membranes.
 Of these, lipin-1 is most important and exists in three isoforms, lipin-1α, lipin-1β and lipin-1γ with lipin-1α located mainly in the nucleus and lipin-1β in the cytoplasm, while lipin-1γ is present in brain primarily.